michelin/YarrowFormat/schema/description.md

 **num_keypoints** : number of labeled keypoints (v>0)

 **weight** : Optional float value corresponding to the confidence of the annotation.
 Should be 1 for human based and in the range [0;1] for AI based

+**date_captured** : Optional datetime when the annotation was generated

+**meta** : Optional key to store annotation metadata, the format is json and should be project specific.

 [^1]: Coordinate system origin is located in the top left corner of the image.